-With many specialist roles available for those looking for IT graduate jobs, it's advisable to consider the areas where your technical skills and qualifications would be best suited
+With many career paths available for those interested in IT graduate jobs, consider which roles are best suited to your technical skills and qualifications

 Also known as a problem analyst, technical adviser and system analyst, you'll maintain IT services and have face-to-face contact with users requiring technical support.

-You'll be expected to work on multiple projects at once, so the ability to switch between jobs quickly and stay in control of difficult situations is central to the role.
+You'll be expected to work on multiple projects at once, so the ability to switch between tasks and remain in control of difficult situations is vital.
 It's also important that you can explain technical information to non-technical users.

-Strong technical skills are essential along with the knowledge of, and certification in, the relevant computer language (HMLS, CSS, #C, Microsoft SQL etc.) and its applications.
+Strong technical skills are essential along with the knowledge of, and certification in, the relevant computer language - for instance, CSS, #C, Microsoft SQL - and its applications.

 Find out more about working as an application analyst.